FOR COLLEGES & SCHOOLS

 At the conclusion of the licensing period, we request a video of your performances, a copy of the program and any press/reviews that apply to the work.

 A list of available dances and short video excerpts can be found here.
-Most of the works have short video excerpts that can give you a glimpse into each work.
-It is amazing to see how broad and diverse the scope of this great artist is.
-If you are interested in acquiring a piece, please contact our Licensing Director, Brenna Monroe-Cook.
+If you are interested in acquiring a piece, please contact our Executive Director, Juan José Escalante.